 2. Analogous Color Palette

 Analogous colors are groups of three colors that are next to each other on the color wheel and include a tertiary color.
 Analogous colors are comparable in certain aspects.
-Red, red/orange, orange, Yellow, yellow/green, green, Blue, blue/violet, violet and Violet, red/violet, red are examples of analogous colors.
+Red, red/orange, orange, yellow, yellow/green, green, blue, blue/violet, violet, red/violet, and red are examples of analogous colors.

 3. Complementary Color Palette